tp02ga/attendee/docs/webhooks.md

 # Webhooks

-Webhooks send your server real-time updates when something important happens in Attendee, so that you don't need to poll Attendee's API.
+Webhooks send your server real-time updates when something important happens in Attendee, so that you don't need to poll the API.

 Currently, webhooks are only supported for one type of event: when a bot changes its state.
 This can be used to alert your server when a bot joins a meeting, starts recording or when a recording is available.